Zamiell/isaac-faq/README.md

 C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\resources
 ```

-However, this directory will be mostly empty unless you run the provided resource extrator.
+However, this directory will be mostly empty unless you run the provided resource extractor.
 It is located here:

 ```
 C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ResourceExtractor\ResourceExtractor.exe